List of men's footballers with 50 or more international goals

-In total, 76 male footballers to date have scored at least 50 goals with their national team at senior level, according to FIFA documents and RSSSF statistics.
-Since October 2021, the International Olympic Committee (IOC) has also been publishing an according list, but only of the top 10.
-Cristiano Ronaldo of Portugal holds the all-time record with 118 international goals.
+In total, 86 male footballers to date have scored at least 50 goals with their national team at senior level, according to FIFA documents, RSSSF and IFFHS statistics.
+Since October 2021, the International Olympic Committee (IOC) has also been publishing a list, but only of the top 10.
+Cristiano Ronaldo of Portugal holds the all-time record with 143 international goals.

-Unofficially, if matches against non full A-level national teams and against non national teams are counted, Mokhtar Dahari holds the record, having amassed 125 goals in 167 matches with the shirt of Malaysia.

-Brazil and Hungary hold the record of having the most players to have scored 50 or more international goals with four each.
-England, Iraq, Japan, Kuwait, Malaysia and Thailand each have three players who have achieved the feat.
-The Asian Football Confederation (AFC) has the highest number of footballers who scored at least 50 international goals, with 30 players.
+Brazil, Hungary, Iran and Kuwait hold the record of having the most players to have scored 50 or more international goals with four each.
+England, France, Iraq, Japan, Malaysia, South Korea and Thailand each have three players who have achieved the feat.
+The Asian Football Confederation (AFC) has the highest number of footballers who scored at least 50 international goals, with 35 players.
+Egypt is the only African team with more than one player who has scored at least 50 international goals, after Mohamed Salah achieved the feat on 24 March 2023.

 Bader Al-Mutawa of Kuwait has played the most matches so far to score 50 international goals.
 He scored his 50th goal during his 155th international appearance, in a hat-trick against Myanmar on 3 September 2015, in a 2018 FIFA World Cup qualification match.

 History

 The first player to score 50 international goals was Imre Schlosser of Hungary.
 He achieved the feat when he scored a brace (two goals) in a 6–2 victory against Austria on 3 June 1917.
 In total, he scored 59 international goals in 68 matches, playing his last match on 10 April 1927.
 He remained the highest international goalscorer for 26 years, until his fellow countryman Ferenc Puskás broke the record in 1953.
 Puskás was the third player, after Poul Nielsen of Denmark, to achieve 50 goals in his international career.
 Nielsen achieved this feat on his 36th cap against Sweden in the 1924–28 Nordic Football Championship on 14 June 1925 and scored 52 goals in just 38 matches in his international career.
 Puskás netted his 50th goal on 24 July 1952, when he scored a brace in the semi-final match against Turkey at the 1952 Summer Olympics.
 However, Vivian Woodward scored 75 goals in 53 matches considered official internationals by the opposing sides, which would make him the first footballer to score 50 or more international goals, ahead of Imre Schlosser, and was the fastest to achieve the feat, scoring his 50th goal in his 32nd official international match, with a four-goal haul against Hungary on 31 May 1909.

 Puskás overall scored 84 goals in his international career, and remained the highest international goalscorer for 24 years following his 84th goal in 1956 against Austria, until Mokhtar Dahari of Malaysia broke the record in the Merdeka Tournament after scoring his 85th goal on 27 October 1980 against Kuwait and he went on to score 89 goals for his country in 142 international appearances.
-In 2003, Ali Daei of Iran broke the record after scoring his 90th goal against Lebanon.
+In 2004, Ali Daei of Iran broke the record after scoring his 90th goal against Lebanon.